AdobeDocs/experience-manager-64.en/help/forms/using/aem-forms-workflow.md

 ## Introduction to Forms-centric workflow on OSGi {#introduction-to-forms-centric-workflow-on-osgi}

 You can use AEM Workflows to rapidly build adaptive forms-based workflows.
-These workflows can be used for review and approvals, business process flows, to start document services, integrate with Adobe Sign signature workflow, and similar operations.
+These workflows can be used for review and approvals, business process flows, to start document services, integrate with Acrobat Sign signature workflow, and similar operations.
 For example, credit card application processing, employee leave approval workflows, saving a form as a PDF document.
 Moreover, these workflows can be used within an organization or across network firewall.

 With Forms-centric workflow on OSGi, you can rapidly build and deploy workflows for various tasks on the OSGi stack, without having to install the full-fledged Process Management capability on JEE stack.
 The development and management of workflows uses the familiar AEM Workflow and AEM Inbox capabilities.
 Workflows form the basis of automating real-world business processes that span multiple software systems, networks, departments, and even organizations.

 Once set up, these workflows can be triggered manually to complete a defined process or run programmatically when users submit a form or [correspondence management](/help/forms/using/cm-overview.md) letter.
 With this enhanced AEM Workflow capabilities, AEM Forms offers two distinct, yet similar, capabilities.
 As part of your deployment strategy, you need to decide which one works for you.
 See a [comparison](/help/forms/using/capabilities-osgi-jee-workflows.md) of the Forms-centric AEM Workflows on OSGi and Process Management on JEE.
 Moreover, for the deployment topology see, [Architecture and deployment topologies for AEM Forms](/help/forms/using/aem-forms-architecture-deployment.md).

 Forms-centric workflow on OSGi extends [AEM Inbox](/help/sites-authoring/inbox.md) and provides extra components (steps) for AEM Workflow editor to add support for AEM Forms-centric workflows.
 The extended AEM Inbox has functionalities similar to [AEM Forms Workspace](/help/forms/using/introduction-html-workspace.md).
-Along with managing human-centric workflows (Approval, Review, and so on), you can use AEM workflows to automate [document services](/help/sites-developing/workflows-step-ref.md)-related operations (for example, Generate PDF) and electronically signing (Adobe Sign) documents.
+Along with managing human-centric workflows (Approval, Review, and so on), you can use AEM workflows to automate [document services](/help/sites-developing/workflows-step-ref.md)-related operations (for example, Generate PDF) and electronically signing (Acrobat Sign) documents.

 The following diagram depicts end-to-end procedure to create, run, and monitor a Forms-centric workflow on OSGi.